Veteran and Military Benefits

 Education Benefit Programs

-The Department of Veterans Affairs administers a variety of education benefit programs under the GI Bill®.
+The Department of Veterans Affairs administers various education benefit programs under the GI Bill®.
 Many Veterans and active duty personnel can qualify for more than one education benefits program.
 For more information about these programs, click on the links below.

 Chapter 33 or The Post-9/11 GI Bill